Skip to main content

 For porting of numbers in other countries, different rules and guidelines may apply due to the local porting framework of that country.
 Reach out to the Bandwidth team to chat about the specific rules which may apply to the global porting of your numbers.

-In the Bandwidth dashboard, you can port up to 20,000 phone numbers from multiple service providers at one time with a sub-limit of 5,000 phone numbers per losing service provider through our “check portability” page.
+In the Bandwidth App, you can port up to 20,000 phone numbers from multiple service providers at one time with a sub-limit of 5,000 phone numbers per losing service provider through our “check portability” page.

 To ensure a port is authorized in the United States, you will need to provide us with end-user information matching the Customer Service Record (CSR).
 Bandwidth also requires customers to obtain a Letter of Authorization (LOA) from their end users.
 All of this information helps us help you avoid rejected ports as mentioned above.